 Compliance market brokers

-A new initiative, Climate Vault, was recently launched with a slightly different approach and the involvement of notable figures like Dr. Ernest Moniz, the former US Secretary of Energy.
-Like other brokers, Climate Vault purchases allowances on RGGI and California’s cap-and-trade market.
-They “vault” these allowances, or temporarily retire them, with the intention of eventually selling the allowances back into the relevant compliance market.
+limate Vault purchases allowances on RGGI and California’s cap-and-trade market, then “vaults” these allowances, or temporarily retires them, with the intention of eventually selling the allowances back into the relevant compliance market.
 Climate Vault uses the proceeds from selling allowances back into the market at a later date to buy carbon removal credits from companies that have been vetted by their expert team.
-For example, the proceeds from buying and selling 10 tons worth of allowances from the RGGI market will be used to buy 10 tons of carbon removals from vetted companies.
-They claim that their model avoids emissions in the short-term, removes GHGs from the atmosphere in the longer term, and, by selling carbon allowances back into markets, reduces the risk of markets releasing additional allowances to compensate for permanently retired allowances.

 Purchasing and retiring emissions allowances on compliance markets reduces GHG emissions entering the atmosphere, rather than removing existing GHGs, and therefore is considered emissions avoidance.
 Some brokers, like Climate Vault and Air to Earth, incorporate additional mechanisms of supporting carbon dioxide removal.
 Air to Earth claims to use the proceeds to support carbon removal advocacy efforts and fund an in-house direct air capture initiative.
 Climate Vault intends on selling purchased allowances back into compliance markets and using the proceeds to purchase carbon removal credits from vetted companies.
 Air to Earth’s progress on advancing carbon removal using their proceeds is difficult to verify.
 Climate Vault has not yet had an opportunity to use proceeds from the sale of allowances to buy carbon removal credits on a one-to-one basis (the organization is planning to undertake this in 2022).
-These approaches are too new and unvetted for us to assess the efficacy of the approaches pursued by Air to Earth and Climate Vault, and we therefore cannot yet consider them to be carbon removal mechanisms.
+These approaches are too new and unvetted for us to assess their efficacy, and we therefore cannot yet consider them to be carbon removal mechanisms.

 Causality is difficult to determine, as the actual GHG reductions caused by these brokers depends on the actions of the bodies that govern these carbon markets and of the individual polluters regulated under them.
 Compliance markets are not truly capped.
 Carbon markets can theoretically release more allowances into the market if prices get too high, or they can withhold or eliminate allowances they consider to be surplus after a period of time.